-The Health and Human Services Commission (HHSC) and Centers for Medicare and Medicaid Services (CMS) are responsible for determining STAR+PLUS MMP eligibility.
+HHS and Centers for Medicare and Medicaid Services (CMS) are responsible for determining STAR+PLUS MMP eligibility.
 The state's Enrollment Broker, Maximus, is responsible for enrolling individuals into the STAR+PLUS MMP program.
 The Enrollment Broker can be contacted at the Medicaid Managed Care help line at 1-800-964-2777.

-When a member gains eligibility, the state's Enrollment Broker sends the member an enrollment packet, informing the member of the health plan choices in his or her area.
+When a member gains eligibility, the state's Enrollment Broker sends the member an enrollment packet, informing the member of the health plan choices in their area.
 The packet will also inform the member to select a health plan and a PCP within 15 Days.